Football is truly a family business.

 Best NFL Siblings of All Time

 Twins!
 Devin and Jason McCourty are New York-born twins.
 Jason’s career took him from the Tennessee Titans to the Cleveland Browns to the New England Patriots.
 In Foxborough, he re-united with Devin McCourty, who played his whole career under Bill Belichick.
 The twins celebrated by winning Super Bowl LIII.

 Mike: 4, Maurkice: 11

 More twins!
 The Pounceys played college football together at the University of Florida before getting drafted by in the first rounds of the 2010 and 2011 NFL Drafts.
 Maurkice Pouncey had the better NFL career, going to nine Pro Bowls with the Steelers.
 Mike Pouncey, the higher overall pick in 2011, made four Pro Bowls — three with his hometown Miami Dolphins and one with the Los Angeles Chargers.
 In February 2021, they retired together.

 8. Ronde and Tiki Barber

 Ronde: 11, Tiki: 4

 (Holy Coincidence, Batman.
 I sincerely did not mean to list three sets of twins in a row.
 It’s just how the scores worked out.)

-Despite Cowherd’s suggestion that Tiki overshadows Ronde, Ronde Barber performed better than his twin brother on our scale.
+Despite suggestions that Tiki overshadowed Ronde, Ronde Barber performed better than his twin brother on our scale.
 He won a Super Bowl and was named All-Pro thrice while in Tampa.
 Tiki Barber played his career with the New York Giants.
 He attended three Pro Bowls along the way and just missed out on Eli Manning’s two Super Bowls.

 7. Champ and Boss Bailey